-Salient issue Reduce transport pollution Goal : Continue to reduce transport pollution.
-Status : We go shorter turns with our own transport when it is possible.
+Reduce transport pollution Goal : Continue to reduce transport pollution.
+Status : We took desition in april 2024 to always to shorter tour, not passing our headquarter in Karlstad.
+This decrease our weekly transport pollution.
 We have busses for employees in Poland so they do not need to take own car.
 We have done our first climate accounting in 2023 for the reporting year 2022.
 We will continue this work in the daily work.
 Goals in reporting year : Keep working with more sustainable transports ways.
-We want to minimize the pollution regarding air freight in 2024 and forward.
-Make climate accounting as a daily work task.
+We want to minimize the pollution regarding air freight in 2025 and forward.
+Make climate accounting as a annual work task.

 We strive to only deliver full shipments so that we maximize the transport that goes.
 We are also working more on shipping transport to choose a better alternative to aviation for longer shipment.
 We have done our first Climate accounting together with company Green Goat and we have set goals for comming year our from this result.
-We will continue to do climate accounting for year 2023 and further.
+We will continue to do climate accounting for year 2025 and further.